caleorourke/orange/pages/essentials.md

 ---

-# Introducing New Practices
+# Introducing New Processes

-Transforming processes into a collection of practices is fundamental to the {{site.github.title}}.
+Transforming processes is fundamental to the {{site.github.title}}.
 Each one needs to be built on the premise of having __visibility__, __consistency__, and __boundaries__.
 Once you have those in place, then it's just a matter of defining, testing, reworking, and adopting them incrementally to improve your way of working.

 To get started, first you'll need to:

-1. Get a firm understanding of the basic constructs for creating new practices---see [Business Rules](#business-rules).
+1. Get a firm understanding of the basic constructs for creating new processes---see [Constructs](#constructs).
 2. Select the weakest processes first and either cope temporarily with other challenges or find coverage to man them.
-3. Implement new practices in whatever combination and at whatever speed you're comfortable with.
+3. Implement new processes in whatever combination and at whatever speed you're comfortable with.
-4. Verify how the new practices impact your existing work routines.
+4. Verify how the new processes impact your existing work routines.
 5. Rinse and repeat.

 > A crucial part of governing is not to throw teams off-balance by pushing too much, too fast.
 Otherwise, you risk a mutiny or a mass exodus.